UiO-US: Research projects

 Aug.
 2, 2016 10:50 AM

-- A comparative analyses of how the use of tools is situated, experienced, and legitimated in Norwegian and American university programs
+- A cross-national study of how the use of tools is situated, experienced, and legitimated in Norwegian and American university programs

 Resonant Nuclear Gamma Decay and the Heavy-Element Nucleosynthesis (gResonant)

 All elements in the Universe, except for the lightest ones, are made in stars.

 But the heavier elements, like gold, lead and uranium, are not.
 How are they made?

 Long-term effects of local scale OIL pollution on fish Populations and COMmunities in the Lofoten-Barents Sea system

 GAMBIT -- a Global And Modular Bsm Inference Tool

 Mar.
 3, 2016 3:27 PM